ocupop/refed-website/src/_states/ohio.md

           nonhospital, charitable association, group, institution, organization,
           or society that is not organized and not operated for profit
         eligible_recipients:
-        standards_for_donated_food: Food must be determined fit for human consumption
+        standards_for_donated_food: Apparently fit for human consumption
         protections_apply_when_recipient_pays_for_donated_food: 'No'
         protections_apply_to_direct_donations: 'No'
         additional_protections: